rravipra/DATA-512-Project-Final/README.md

 # Images of graphs acquired from the code outputs:

-The code also outputs many graphs which is present and is mentioned in detail in the google doc file like [here](https://docs.google.com/document/d/1ePp23lR5Txo646iXEQiWodc_BTwDIUuTXuEkLR6bTD4/edit?usp=sharing):
+The code also outputs many graphs which is present and is mentioned in detail in the Final_report pdf in this repository.

 Time series prediction for the next 25 years based on the smoke impact estimate: You can find the code in Calculate_AQI_estimate.ipynb: